SurajRao20/C26-HW/README.md

 There are a few components to putting together a Veggie Lasagna so we love that it makes a BIG batch and that it reheats 100% perfectly!
-1.Roast vegetables;
+1. Roast vegetables;
-2.Mix up ricotta and spinach;
+2. Mix up ricotta and spinach;
-3.Make the simple tomato lasagna sauce;
+3. Make the simple tomato lasagna sauce;
-4.Layer the lasagna as follows:
+4. Layer the lasagna as follows:

   Smear tomato on base (to stop lasagna sheets from sliding)